freezy/node-pind/INSTALL.md

 1. Install Node.js
 ------------------
-Since pind is running on top of Node.js, there is no need of an additional HTTP server.
-Node will do that.
+Since Pind is running on top of Node.js, there is no need of an additional HTTP server.
 For the dependencies used in the project, [NPM](https://github.com/isaacs/npm) will take care of downloading and compiling all the necessary libraries.